Get Involved

 Audience: neurodivergent students

-Timeline: We aim to begin recruiting interested student mentors for a pilot program mid-late 2024, who will begin mentoring incoming first-year students in 2025
+Timeline: We aim to begin recruiting interested student mentors for a pilot program mid-late 2025, pending funding.

 Needs analysis – staff